jobinau/pg_gather/dev/SQLstatement.md

   (SELECT to_jsonb(ROW(count(*),COUNT(*) FILTER (WHERE last_vac IS NULL),COUNT(*) FILTER (WHERE last_anlyze IS NULL)))
      from pg_get_rel r JOIN pg_get_class c ON r.relid = c.reloid AND c.relkind NOT IN ('t','p')) AS tabs,
   --
-  --Total number of connections which has some wait even recorded and number of connections started in last 15 mintues (SELECT to_jsonb(ROW(COUNT(*),COUNT(*) FILTER (WHERE CONN < interval '15 minutes' ) )) FROM (WITH g AS (SELECT MAX(state_change) as ts FROM pg_get_activity) SELECT pid,g.ts - backend_start CONN
+  -- cn stands for connections. count of total connections and number of number of connections started in last 15 mintues are returned
+  -- only those connections which has some waitevent is considered (SELECT to_jsonb(ROW(COUNT(*),COUNT(*) FILTER (WHERE CONN < interval '15 minutes' ) )) FROM (WITH g AS (SELECT MAX(state_change) as ts FROM pg_get_activity) SELECT pid,g.ts - backend_start CONN